yishn/spotify-lyrics/README.md

-# node-lyrics
+# spotify-lyrics

-Gets lyrics from musixmatch.
+Shows lyrics from the song you're currently playing in Spotify.
 This is a work in progress.